 You can select an AOV to display in the IPR window.
-AOVs listed here have to be defined by the display driver.
-See the AOVs page about how to add AOVs to the scene.
+All available AOVs (active and inactive) and AOV presets are listed.
+See the AOVs page about how to add AOVs to the scene or manage presets.

 You can select the render camera from the interactive preview.
 The box lists all Camera objects of the scene along with two special items: